 Nominee profile and selection

-Max Luciano Birnstiel (12 July 1933 – 15 November 2014) was a molecular biologist and founding director of IMP with an internationally acclaimed research career.
-He was chair of the Institute of Molecular Biology at the University of Zurich (1972–1986) before becoming the founding director of IMP in Vienna.
-In this role, he made a major contribution to the exceptional academic standing of IMP.
+Max Luciano Birnstiel (12 July 1933 – 15 November 2014) was a molecular biologist and founding director of the IMP with an internationally acclaimed research career.
+He was chair of the Institute of Molecular Biology at the University of Zurich (1972–1986) before becoming the founding director of the IMP in Vienna.
+In this role, he made a major contribution to the exceptional academic standing of the IMP.
 He retired from his post as Director in 1996.

 Birnstiel’s research focused on gene regulation in eukaryotes.
 His lab was the first to purify single genes, the ribosomal RNA genes from the frog Xenopus laevis, in the late 1960s.
 Birnstiel was one of the first scientists to study how gene expression is regulated.
 He is also recognised for one of the earliest discoveries of a gene enhancer element, which his lab published in 1980.

-As a science manager, Birnstiel was a visionary who not only set IMP on track to achieving research excellence, but he was also a vital force behind raising the profile of the Vienna BioCenter, which is now one of Europe’s most dynamic life science hubs with four research institutes, three universities and two dozen biotech companies.
+As a science manager, Birnstiel was a visionary who not only set the IMP on track to achieving research excellence, but he was also a vital force behind raising the profile of the Vienna BioCenter, which is now one of Europe’s most dynamic life science hubs with four research institutes, three universities and three dozen biotech companies.

-In 1993, Birnstiel initiated the collaboration between IMP and the University of Vienna that underpins the Vienna BioCenter International PhD Programme.
-Throughout his life, Max Birnstiel was a supporter of young talent and fostered an egalitarian culture at IMP.
+In 1993, Birnstiel initiated the collaboration between the IMP and the University of Vienna that underpins the Vienna BioCenter International PhD Programme.
+Throughout his life, Max Birnstiel was a supporter of young talent and fostered an egalitarian culture at the IMP.
 It was in this spirit that a foundation bearing his name was set up in 2018.
 The Max Birnstiel Foundation co-funds initiatives and activities that support young scientists in molecular life sciences.